tongni1975/spark-nlp/docs/en/annotators.md

     - `getOutputCols()`: Gets annotation column name going to generate
     - `getConfigProtoBytes()`: ConfigProto from tensorflow, serialized into byte array.
     - `getLoadSP()`: Getter for LoadSP
+    - `getLazyAnnotator()`: Whether `UniversalSentenceEncoder` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**